PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

   - End Date
     - Allows to enter only date greater than `Due date` or `Current date`.
 Otherwise shows an proper error message.
 - RACI
-  - `RACI Roles` and `+` button both are disabled field until the `Family` is selected.
+  - `RACI Roles` and `+` button both are disabled field until the `Entity` is selected.
 On hover, shows tooltip message.
   - Its a dropdown of families roles.
     - Shows roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
     - Shows name of the associated users as secondary information in the dropdown.
 Shows `(L)` for the user who is marked as lead. `Mark as lead` user is shown first and then it shows other user in alphabetical order.